kellyjadams/kellyjadams/README.md

-👋 Hi, I’m Kelly, a data analyst and content writer from the US.
+👋 Hi, I’m Kelly, a data analyst from the US.

 ## 🙋‍♀️ About Me
 - 📊 I'm currently searching for a full time job as a data analyst.